vista-art/fragmentcolor/docs/api/scene/model/new.md

 # Model::new

 Construct a `Model` from a `Mesh` and a `Material`.
-Both arguments are taken by value — the Model owns them.
+Both arguments are taken by value; the Model owns them.
 The transform starts at the 4×4 identity matrix; `Model::sync_transform` writes it as a single instance into the Mesh's per-instance attribute stream (four `vec4<f32>` columns at locations 3..6).